athkalia/Just-Another-Android-App/README.md

 # Android Sample app with MVP architecture

-Sample project that I created in the last couple of months so that I don't need to rewrite the same piece of code over and over again.
+Sample project that displays some images from the dribble API.
 Demonstrates some cool stuff that you can do with the modern libraries and tooling in Android these days.

+![Demo Screenshot][1]

 #### libraries
 * RxJava